Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

 ### Step 3: Register the Background Worker project with your Azure AD tenant

 In order to have the Web App and the Background Worker sharing the same token cache, **they must share the same application ID (clientId)** for Azure AD as well.
-So for this step, you will set additional configuration to the existing `IntegratedWebApp-AdvancedToken` app registration.
+So for this step, you will set additional configuration to the existing `WebApp-SharedTokenCache` app registration.

 1. Navigate to your `WebApp-SharedTokenCache` [App registration](https://go.microsoft.com/fwlink/?linkid=2083908) page.
 2. In the app's registration screen, click on the **Authentication** blade in the left.